iOS based Biometric Local Authentication

 - TouchID: It puts restriction to use only TouchID to authenticate the device owner.

-LAContext provide a method for checking the biometric availability.
-So the canEvaluatePolicy(_:error:) method return false if it fails because, if biometric authentication is not available or not enrolled, policy evaluation fails.
+LAContext provides a method for monitoring the biometric availability.
+So the canEvaluatePolicy(_:error:) method return false if it fails because, if biometric authentication is not available, policy evaluation fails.